bjarkevad/my-twitter-memes/README.md

 # My Twitter Memes

-A collection of my dumb ass Twitter memes.
+A collection of my dank ass Twitter memes.
 Make PRs to fix descriptions, update data, etc.

 * Kirby teaches you to struggle to your death